-Fire engulfs Pakistani train after cooking accident; 64 dead
+Fire engulfs Pakistani train, kills at least 65

-ISLAMABAD (Reuters) - A fire swept through a Pakistani train on Thursday killing at least 64 people after a gas canister passengers were using to cook breakfast exploded, the minister for railways said.
+ISLAMABAD (Reuters) - A fire swept through a Pakistani train on Thursday, killing at least 65 people and injuring nearly 40 after a gas canister that passengers were using to cook breakfast exploded, government officials said.

 The fire destroyed three of the train’s carriages near the town of Rahim Yar Khan in the south of Punjab province.
 It was on its way from the southern city of Karachi to Rawalpindi, near the capital, with many people going to a religious conference.

-Minister for Railways Sheikh Rashid Ahmed told Geo television the confirmed death toll was 64.
+It was the worst disaster on Pakistan’s accident-plagued railway system in nearly 15 years.

-“Two stoves blew up when people were cooking breakfast, the presence of kerosene with the passengers in (the) moving train further spread the fire,” he said.
+“Two stoves blew up when people were cooking breakfast, the presence of kerosene with the passengers in the moving train further spread the fire,” Minister for Railways Sheikh Rashid Ahmed told Geo television.

+Many of the dead were killed when they leapt from the moving train to escape the flames, he said.

+People sneaking stoves onto trains to prepare meals on long journeys is a common problem, the minister said.

 Television pictures showed fire and black smoke pouring from the train’s windows after it came to a stop on a stretch of line flanked by fields.